witcom-gmbh/id-generator/README.md

 ID-Generator-API for Services (Customer-facing and internal).
 Service-IDs consist of a sequence-number that is padded by 0's to have an equal width and are prefixed by a service-type-specific prefix.

-Sequences are service-type specific, that means sequence no. 12 can csafely coexist for end-user services, infrastrukture services, etc.
+Sequences are service-type specific, that means sequence no. 12 can safely coexist for end-user services, infrastrukture services, etc.

 Infrastructure services are mainly used for telco-services where different layers of services exist, that are built upon each other.